UK Sea Fishing for Beginners

 17. When float fishing, try using freshwater fishing gear

-For float fishing, it’s common to use a lightweight rod that casts less than 4oz and is close to 10ft in length.
-A carp rod would be ideal for most sea anglers when float fishing.
-This is because when you lift up your rod to tighten the line when it’s gone slack, a longer rod will be capable of removing that slack quickly so you can begin retrieving quickly once the fish has taken the bait.
-With a shorter rod, it would be tricky to tighten a slack line while float fishing, and you may miss fish if you aren’t able to strike and retrieve quickly once the float has gone under.
-You don’t need a heavy rod.
-You can land just about anything in the British sea on a carp rod, except perhaps a conger if it has bolted into its hole or a bluefin tuna!
+For float fishing, anglers commonly use a lightweight rod that casts less than 4oz.
+It’s often close to 10ft in length.
+A carp rod makes an ideal choice for most sea anglers when float fishing.
+This choice is due to the fact that a longer rod can quickly remove slack when you lift your rod to tighten a slack line.
+This quick action allows you to start retrieving as soon as the fish takes the bait.
+On the other hand, using a shorter rod makes it tricky to tighten a slack line while float fishing.
+You may miss fish if you can’t strike and retrieve quickly once the float goes under.
+A heavy rod isn’t necessary.
+A carp rod can land just about anything in the British sea, except perhaps a conger if it has bolted into its hole or a Bluefin Tuna!

 18. If you’re fishing from a beach, use a proper beach caster.

 If you’re fishing mostly from beaches with bait you’ll be wanting a beach caster.
-If you fish shallow beaches or estuaries where the water gets deep slowly, you may want a continental-style rod of 14ft so you can cast much further.
+If you fish shallow beaches or estuaries where the water gets deep slowly, you may want a continental-style rod.
+Something around 14ft so you can cast much further.
 A continental-style rod is just a long beach caster with a fast action so it casts much further.
 This isn’t necessary for most people since casting distance is rarely a limiting factor.

 19. Have a rod, especially for mackerel fishing with feathers and keep it separate from your other tackle